OverCat2000/notes/Data Ethics/importance of data protection.md

 GDPR protection principles.
-	1. Lawfulness, fairness and transparency. gathering data and processing it with legal basis. gett
+	1. Lawfulness, fairness and transparency. gathering data and processing it with legal basis. getting consent from the user is the most common way of obtaining legal basis. proces
 	1. Purpose limitation.
 	2. Data minimization.
 	3. Accuracy.